 Leadership training programs transform how refugees tell their stories to the media and policymakers and change the narrative about refugees

-In 2015, CWS launched an innovative leadership development and civic participation program that elevates refugees’ voices in policymaking and in the media, inspired by and modeled after community organizing and storytelling trainings that have seen great success in the civil rights and immigrants’ rights movements.
+CWS leads an innovative leadership development and civic participation program that elevates refugees’ voices in policymaking and in the media, inspired by and modeled after community organizing and storytelling trainings that have seen great success in the civil rights and immigrants’ rights movements.

-CWS has now trained over seven hundred refugees with an emphasis on building teams and networks of leaders in fifteen cities across seven key states with ongoing expansion.
+CWS has trained over 2,000 refugees with an emphasis on building teams and networks of leaders in eight key states with ongoing expansion.
 Working alongside Refugee Congress, CWS has helped train refugee leaders from 36 states across the country.
 This work has helped refugee leaders enhance their capacity to organize their communities, tell their stories in impactful ways, develop campaign ideas, advocate to defend the refugee program, and engage in voter education, registration, and mobilization for eligible former refugees who are now U.S. citizens.
 You can read more in this learning brief: “From Resettlement to Belonging.”

 This effort has successfully impacted the public narrative through refugees telling their stories and earning media at local, state, and national levels.
-For example, two refugee leaders from Columbus, Ohio were featured on CNN’s New Day program.
-One of them later participated in the Women’s March on Washington with two other refugee women who had participated in the trainings, and all three were featured in a Newsweek article.
 Refugees are writing their own Opinion Editorials and pitching their own stories to the media.

 By sharing their stories with policy makers, refugees have also increased bipartisan support for the Congressional Refugee Caucus, which convenes Members of Congress who support refugees, refugee protection, and refugee resettlement.
-And refugee leaders have successfully urged their Members of Congress to write letters, request briefings, and hold the administration accountable to keeping the refugee resettlement program strong.
+And refugee leaders have successfully urged their Members of Congress to write letters, request briefings, and hold government accountable to strengthening the refugee resettlement program.

 Unbound has supported Church World Service since 2016, helping the program grow, expand, and resource partners that want to do similar work.
 Church World Service advances our System and Public strategy areas.